Raj Kumar Pathria: Honours

-Personal life
+Personal life and death

-Pathria is married to a former student of his, named Raj Kumari (nee Gulati).
+Pathria was married to a former student of his, named Raj Kumari (nee Gulati).
 They had two daughters and a son, as well as five grandchildren; they lost their younger daughter to cancer in 2011.

-Pathria's current hobbies are 'contemporary world affairs' and 'Urdu poetry'.
+Pathria's hobbies were current events and Urdu poetry.
 Right from his childhood, Pathria was nurtured in an atmosphere replete with Urdu language, Urdu idiom and Urdu poetry.
-Having read and imbibed dozens of classics emanating from stalwarts like Mir, Ghalib, Zauq, Momin, Hali, Dagh and Iqbal, down to modernists like AsGhar, Fani, Hasrat, Jigar, Firaq and Faiz, Pathria finally turned to writing Urdu poetry himself – but only around the year 1993 when he was close to retirement from Physics.
+Having read and imbibed dozens of classics emanating from stalwarts like Mir, Ghalib, Zauq, Momin, Hali, Dagh and Iqbal, down to modernists like AsGhar, Fani, Hasrat, Jigar, Firaq and Faiz, Pathria finally turned to writing Urdu poetry himself—but only around the year 1993 when he was close to retirement from physics.

-Pathria – now pen-named 'Qais' (after the legendary lover of the Arabic damsel Laila) – is now known for his latest compilation of Urdu Ghazals entitled Sahraa Sahraa.
+Pathria—now pen-named Qais (after the legendary lover of the Arabic damsel Laila)—was now known for his latest compilation of Urdu Ghazals entitled Sahraa Sahraa.

+Pathria died on January 7, 2026, at the age of 92.